respawn-app/FlowMVI/docs/v2/quickstart.md

   the store.
 * Store's subscribers will wait until the store is launched when they subscribe to the store.
 Don't forget to launch the store.
 * Store's plugins are created eagerly, but the store itself can be lazy.
-There are delegate functions for that.
+There is `lazyStore()` for that.

 ## Step 5: Install plugins